aigoncharov/class-logger/README.md

 ### Configuration object

-Here's how configuration object looks like:
+Here's how the configuration object looks like:

 ```ts
 interface IClassLoggerConfig {